 - In Bangladesh, one study claimed that suicide caused significantly more deaths than the coronavirus between March 2020 and February 2021.
 The number of suicides was 45% higher than the previous 12-month period.
 (See this for data sources for Nepal and Bangladesh.)

-- An Indonesian study published earlier this month says four out of 10 Indonesians experienced self-harm and suicide ideation during the pandemic.
+- An Indonesian study said four out of 10 Indonesians experienced self-harm and suicide ideation during the pandemic.
 The study highlighted the role of loneliness and socioeconomic inequity.

 When you read those numbers, remember that research on suicide predominantly takes place in high-income countries, so we don't know the full extent of the crisis in other parts of the world.
 Also remember that suicides tend to be underreported because of stigma, so the reality could potentially be a lot more disturbing.